terminusdb/terminusdb-docs/index/json-diff-and-patch/json-diff-and-patch-demonstration.md

 Or to use **TerminusX**, [log into your account or sign-up](https://dashboard.terminusdb.com).

-## Use JSON-DP with a TerminusDB client
+## Use JSON Diff and Patch with a TerminusDB client

 TerminusDB represents objects such as documents and schemas in JSON-LD format.
-Use JSON-DP to easily compare these objects to obtain differences between them.     &#x20;
+Use JSON Diff and Patch to easily compare these objects to obtain differences between them.

 The **Diff** function returns a **Patch** object containing differences between the objects compared.
 Use **Patch** to implement manual or programmatic actions to resolve differences.
 Actions include: